RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-01-best-practice.md

 ![Image: MESA by makers from Unsplash](/assets/images/best-practice-blog/stock_mesabymakers_unsplash.jpg){: .img-fluid width="500px" .float-right}
 Code written for research, and particularly in an academic context can (by my own admission...) often be a mess of comments, temporary sections, and poorly-named variables that only runs correctly whilst the researcher who made it is still around.
 This, despite the fact that most code-writing researchers know exactly the sins we are commiting at the time.
 But reproducibility is one of the central tenets of science - so why in our coding have researchers been prepared to cobble together barely working assemblages of script that can often lead to unmaintainable projects?

 In modern research (do the 70s count as modern?) computing is an essential tool - perhaps even more so than the humble lab book - so how can we improve our situation and, moreover, what's in it for us?
-Code is written in research for a huge variety of tasks, from instrument control to simulations to simple plotting scripts - where does best practice really apply?
+Code is written in research for a huge variety of tasks, from instrument control to simulations to simple plotting scripts; where does best practice really apply?

-In this blog post, I aim to plant the seed of what this approach really entails and what effect it can have on research, perhaps hopefully inspiring readers to dive more deeply into the topics discussed, or forming a foundation for future blogs here.
+In this blog post, I'll plant the seed of what this approach really entails and what effect it can have on research, inspiring readers to dive more deeply into the topics discussed and forming a foundation for future blogs here.

 <!--more-->